-Additional Training Trainees have access to once a month staff training (1-1.5 hours) in the BHS Division.
-Trainings relate to BHS clinical services and include a wide variety of topics; for example, trauma-focused treatment, evidence-based substance abuse treatments, home-based family therapy approaches, case management and community resources.
+Additional BHS Training: Trainees have access to once-a-month staff training (1-1.5 hours) in the BHS Division.
+Trainings relate to BHS clinical services and include a wide variety of topics; for example, traumafocused treatment, evidence-based substance abuse treatments, home-based family therapy approaches, case management and community resources.

-Trainees may also attend agency-wide trainings which occur on an every other month basis (3-4 hours).
+LUK Agency-Wide Training: Trainees may also attend agency-wide trainings which occur every other month (3-4 hours).
 On the alternating months self-paced, on-line training is made available to trainees.
 These trainings are more global and include topics pertinent for all LUK employees; for example, workplace safety, communicable diseases, diversity and inclusion training, and legal and ethical issues.